DefenderOfBasic/notebook/source/content/memetics/The pitch for open cultural engineering.md

 Science communication about memetics, about propaganda techniques, about how ideas spread, *changes the game*, it interferes with the work of those doing it in the dark.

+The frontier of dark memetics looks VERY different from the frontier of open memetics.
+On the open side we're still talking about "is this possible" and "if there exist propaganda techniques, wouldn't making them legible be dangerous?"

+On the dark side, they're actively at war.

 ---
 ## Appendix